Shruti-055/ZenTradesTasks/README.md

-Task 1: Displaying Product Information from JSON Data This project demonstrates fetching JSON data from an API endpoint, sorting the products based on popularity, and displaying the sorted product information on a webpage.
+Tasks: Displaying Product Information from JSON Data This project demonstrates fetching JSON data from an API endpoint, sorting the products based on popularity, and displaying the sorted product information on a webpage.

 Features